ec1oud/evproduction.org/wiki/Freedom_EV.md

 [Business plan](/wiki/Business_plan_for_the_Freedom_EV "wikilink")
 ------------------------------------------------------------

+`     Start with 20 beta units to get `
+` processes correct and production running`
+` smoothly, then go full`
-`       Start with 20 beta units to get processes correct then go full production with small factories around the US and Canada as needed`
+` production with small factories`
+` around the US and Canada as needed`

 Specifications
 --------------